 Executive coaching is ideally held face-to-face, as so much of it requires non-verbal communication and it helps to build a relationship with each other.
 However, as time goes on and the world of social media grows ever larger, online or ‘virtual coaching’ is becoming more common.

 Generally, executive coaching will last between seven and 12 months, though this will depend on those involved.
 The process is typically over once the development goals are achieved, or when the coach or the client has decided that they are ready to end the engagement.

 The next steps

 So, how do you find an executive coach to help you or your organisation?

 There are many ways to find an executive coach.
 Your company may work with a number of coaches already, or you may find a contact through word of mouth.
-Independent coaches are likely found listed in directories, like ours, or are members of a professional body.
+Independent coaches can be found listed in directories, like ours, or are members of a professional body.

 When selecting an executive coach, like any, it is important you trust them to do the job well.
 Chemistry is important, so interview-style conversations and consultations are a great way to learn more about them as a professional and their way of working.

-Ask questions and discuss what it is you want to gain from hiring them; executive coaching is often considered an investment, but to make it worthwhile, it’s important you find the right person.
+Ask questions and discuss what it is you want to gain from hiring them; executive coaching is often considered an investment, but to make it worthwhile, it’s important you find the right coach for you.